 - It protects your on-premises accounts against brute force password attacks in the cloud.

-- Quickstart - Get up and running Azure AD Pass-through Authentication.
+- Quickstart - Get up and running Microsoft Entra pass-through authentication.

-- Migrate your apps to Azure AD: Resources to help you migrate application access and authentication to Azure AD.
+- Migrate your apps to Microsoft Entra ID: Resources to help you migrate application access and authentication to Microsoft Entra ID.

 - Smart Lockout - Configure Smart Lockout capability on your tenant to protect user accounts.

-- Hybrid Azure AD join: Configure Hybrid Azure AD join capability on your tenant for SSO across your cloud and on-premises resources.
+- Microsoft Entra hybrid join: Configure Microsoft Entra hybrid join capability on your tenant for SSO across your cloud and on-premises resources.

 - Current limitations - Learn which scenarios are supported and which ones are not.